 However, industry leaders are working hard to find greener solutions.
 Apple’s entire operations, including their data centres, now run on 100% renewable energy generated through their solar projects.
 Google have also operated at 100% on purchased renewable energy for the past two years after a reported $3 billion investment to find green power sources.
-Other companies such as Microsoft, Amazon and Facebook use innovative, sustainable approaches to minimise the environmental impact of their facilities, such as using seawater as a coolant, although they continue to lag behind in overall green efficiency.
+Other global tech companies use innovative, sustainable approaches to minimise the environmental impact of their facilities, such as using seawater as a coolant.

 With mounting pressure for all industries around the world to go green, and cloud industry titans leading the way with commitment and investment into sustainable innovations and operations, it seems it’s only a matter of time until data centres and cloud infrastructure becomes more energy efficient and in some cases, carbon-neutral.
 As greener, renewable technologies and solutions become commonplace and widely implemented, the future looks to be significantly more environmentally friendly for the industry as a whole.

 We hope you enjoyed this post.
 Please feel free to get in touch if you have any questions.